How Milorganite® Works

 Sunlight is necessary for photosynthesis, which produces chlorophyll, the element that gives plants their green color.
 Plant roots absorb water and nutrients from the soil to keep the plant healthy and strong.
 Water carries chlorophyll throughout the plant and helps plants absorb nutrients.

 Milorganite Releases Nutrients as Plants Need Them

 Milorganite’s slow-release nutrients are available as plants need them.
 There’s no immediate, excessive release of nutrients after fertilizing, which causes a flush of growth.

-At least 60% of the nitrogen in Milorganite is water insoluble and is delivered to the roots through microbial activity in the soil, but the conditions need to be right.
+At least 80% of the nitrogen in Milorganite is water insoluble (slow release) and is delivered to the roots through microbial activity in the soil, but the conditions need to be right.
 Microbial activity occurs when soil moisture is adequate and soil temperatures are 55–85 F. The microbes break down the nutrients from Milorganite making them available to plants.
 When conditions aren’t favorable, Milorganite’s nutrients stay right where they are until there’s enough water and the temperature is within range.